Ygallo/wellness-pilates-studio/README.md

 - Another feature to implement, would be a booking system for the user to book their own classes as they suit them.

 ## Testing
+- I have tested that this website works in Chrome, Firefox and Microsoft Edge.
 - I have tested this webpage using the devtools devise tools bar to make sure it is responsive and functions on different screen sizes.
 - I have make sure that the Logo, Home page, Pricing, Schedule and Contact are readable, responsive an easy to undestand.

 ## Bugs
+- There was a problem with the nav on smaller screens, I used a tutorial from [W3schools.com](https://www.w3schools.com/howto/tryit.asp?filename=tryhow_css_responsive_header) to solve the problem and make it vertical on smaller screens.
 - When the project was deployed I discovered that none of th pictures where working.
 After examing the code I discover I used and absolute path to the images.
 Once **../** was removed from the code the problem was fixed.

 ##  Validator Testing